-Consumption of fuels in 1970-2016 is presented in Figures 2.4, electricity supply in Figure 2.5 and of electricity consumption by sector in Figure 2.6.
+Consumption of fuels in 1970-2016 is presented in Figure 2.4, electricity consumption by sector in Figure 2.5. and electricity supply in Figure 2.6.
 Energy statistics is available online at http://pxweb2.stat.fi/sahkoiset_julkaisut/energia2013/html/engl0000.htm.